torao/iVR/README.md

 $ ansible-playbook -i hosts site.yml
 ```

-> You can also setup iVR without Ansible by manually following the steps described in
+> It also possible to setup iVR by manually doing the steps described in
 > [`site.yml`](/torao/iVR/tree/main/site.yml).
+In this case, you could use regular Linux instead of
-If you are doing this operation for the sake of
+> Raspberry Pi.
+If you are doing this operation for the sake of learning Linux, doing everything
-> learning Linux, doing everything manually may help you understand the system.
+> manually may help you understand the system.

 After Ansible has been successfully finished, making sure the camera and GPS receiver are connected
 and reboot your Raspberry Pi.